 Exiting Formula Entry Mode

-To remedy this, I simply press ‘Enter’ to complete the entry or ‘Escape’ (Esc) to exit without making changes.
+To fix this, I simply press ‘Enter’ to complete the entry or ‘Escape’ (Esc) to exit without making changes.
 If I’ve accidentally started a formula and wish to undo this, pressing ‘Enter’ followed by ‘Ctrl’ + ‘Z’ reactivates the arrow keys for spreadsheet navigation without leaving any unwanted formulas in cells.

 Disable Excel Add-Ins That May Cause Conflicts